 Gorilla habituation is the process of gradually introducing gorillas to human presence.
 This experience allows visitors to not only spend more time with gorillas, but also to actively participate in the habituation process, unlike gorilla trekking which is limited to observing and photography of gorillas in their natural habitat.
 Therefore, it’s the choice of the clients to either choose gorilla trekking in Rwanda for shorter time with gorillas or visit Uganda for gorilla habituation experience and spend more time with the gorillas while they are still under habituation.

 This means that clients have to choose which activity is best for them, and we respect the decision of clients.
-If you are planning a safari in Uganda or Rwanda, please contact Adventure in the Wild Safaris, we will be at your service and provide you with all the necessary information so that you can make the best decision and have a memorable safari experience.
+If you are planning a safari in Uganda or Rwanda, please contact Trek Africa Expeditions, we will be at your service and provide you with all the necessary information so that you can make the best decision and have a memorable safari experience.